splunk/public-o11y-docs/apm/apm-data-links/data-links-landing.rst

 Global data links are useful because they dynamically transfer contextual information about the property you're viewing to the resource, helping you get to relevant information faster.

-For information about creating global data links, see:
+For information about creating global data links, see :ref:`apm-create-data-links` and :ref:`apm-create-data-links-terraform`.

-* :ref:`apm-create-data-links`
-* :ref:`apm-create-data-links-terraform`

 For information about using global data links, see :ref:`apm-use-data-links`.